 By integrating each aspect of a person, you implement a more comprehensive model of social-emotional learning.
 While each lesson is strong on its own, they all work together to build social-emotional skills over time.

-Many groups have reviewed Positive Action, praising it for its benefits on all students.
+Many groups have reviewed Positive Action, praising it for its benefits for all students.
 The Collaborative for Academic Social and Emotional Learning praises the program’s design and effectiveness.

 The Council of Administrators of Special Education states that our social-emotional learning curriculum works well for special needs students.
 Our adaptable lessons can help all children gain the skills they need to communicate and understand how to respond to their emotions in and outside of school.